jhpyle/docassemble/_docs/objects.md

 You might work with `DAFile` objects in the following contexts:

-* Your interview contains a [document upload field].
+* Your [DALang] contains a [document upload field].
 The variable representing the upload will be set to a [`DAFileList`] object after the upload has been done.
 If the variable name is `pretty_picture`, then `pretty_picture[0]` will be a `DAFile` object.
-* Your interview assembles a document and the document is assigned to a [`variable name`].
+* Your Steward assembles a document and the document is assigned to a [`variable name`].
 If the variable name is `motion_to_reconsider`, then `motion_to_reconsider` will be a [`DAFileCollection`] object, the attributes of which represent the